salihmarangoz/capsicum_superellipsoid_detector/MEETING_NOTES.md

 ### 19-Aug-2021

 - Tried AddressSanitizer indicating heap-buffer-overflow.
 Only outputting the variable where the problem occurred, but not accurate.
 Will try to narrow the problem space.
-- No progress on the project!
+- No progress, got stuck!

 ### 12-Aug-2021

-- Improved ceres-solver and implemented quite a bit but there is an important heap corruption problem blockling the progress of the project.
+- Improved ceres-solver based implementation, but there is an important heap corruption problem blockling the progress of the project.
 - Tried Valgrind and GDB but no luck.

 ### 05-Aug-2021

-- The Initial part for the solver using Ceres-solver impemented.
+- Initial part for the solver using Ceres-solver implemented.